jacques-saraydaryan/PedestrianDynamics/README.md

 CODE IN THE FOLDER:
 	Pedestrian_Flow_Simulation

--Run the command in terminal of file location
+-Run the command in terminal of file location:--
 	python pedsim.py